matcook/cits3001-project/Report.md

 ![Borders on detected objects](report_assets/rule_based_debug.png)

 By restricting the borders to only be drawn in the area the agent is looking for obstacles, it is possible to see what the agent sees, and thus fine tune the rules that define how early the agent should jump to clear the obstacle.
 By restricting the area the agent looks for obstacles, it removes the need to check the entire screen, and thus greatly improves the framerate the environment runs at.
-However, a "failsafe" was implemented, so if the algorithm lost sight of the Mario character at any point in that restricted region, then it would search the entire view until the character was located, updating the area afterwards to include this new position.
+However, a "failsafe" was implemented, so that if the algorithm loses sight of the Mario character at any point in that restricted region, then it would search the entire view until the character was located, updating the area afterwards to include this new position.

 ### Agent 2

 Developing and debugging the PPO agent was significantly more difficult.
 As stated earlier, the PPO algorithm acts as a sort of "black box", with us having very little understanding about the decisions it was making.
-There are several "knobs and dials" that can be adjusted for this algorithm to produce different results, namely `learning_rate`, `n_steps` and the environment used.
+There are several "knobs and dials" that can be adjusted for this algorithm to produce different results, namely `learning_rate`, `n_steps`, the reward function and the environment used.

 In an attempt to prevent converging to the strange "run at the first enemy and die" state, the learning rate was adjusted up and down, with seemingly little change occurring after hours of training.
 We attempted to train using the `v3` environment, but the same issue occurred.
-However, using this environment, then running the model in the `v0` one did show the agent was able to transfer its learning (As previously stated).
+However, using this environment, then running the model in the `v0` one did show the agent was able to transfer its learning (as previously stated).

 What also made this agent more difficult to develop was the time it took for a useable agent to be trained.
-A change would be made to the PPO algorithm's parameters, but we would have to wait hours to see the result of this change.
+A change would be made to the PPO algorithm's parameters or the reward function, and we would have to wait hours to see the result of this change.
 The `tensorboard` tool allowed us to view the logs of the training process, showing things such as `loss` and `explained variance`, but this was of little help when attempting to pick values to use as parameters.

 Additionally, the window that appeared during training showed the agent showed the agent progressing well, however the agent in the respective model file did not perform as well.

 Overall, a trial-and-error approach was used to develop this agent.

-We also tried implementing our own version of a reward system to see if we could improve the performance of the algorithm.
-However the inbuilt reward function of the mario gym environment is already based on 3 criteria: moving right, not standing still and not dying which is effectively the only thing we can check for - meaning that our only option was to tweak the reward values for each of these criteria.
-The problem with this again is the amount of time the model must be trained in order to converge to a decent point.
-Any slight variation in the reward function would then require additional training to see if it had any effect on the model's performance.
-This made testing tediously slow.

-Another change we made was to limit the number of movement actions available so that the model had less options to choose from.
-There was no need for a left action or a standing jump action as that would not get us closer to the goal of finishing the level.
-While we did have some success with the lower movement action space and custom reward function we essentially ran in to the same issue as the default PPO model where the model would converge to a point that was unable to progress satisfactorily through the level.
-In this case we specifically had issues with mario not jumping over gaps - even after training the model for 20,000,000 steps it was unable to learn how to clear a gap in the ground.
-Research into this suggested that we could hard code the level gaps into the reward function to reward jumping when near the gaps, but as each level is different this would not be an effective way of combatting the problem and would instead be more akin to the rule-based solution we implemented earlier.
-Because of this we decided to use the default PPO model as it was more consistent.